hannahdesmond/mastery-curriculum/chapter7/README.md

 In [Chapter 4](../chapter4/README.md), we met `while`, which can be used to manage control flow by forcing an object to repeat procedures.

-Arrays can be used to manage control flow too: by forcing an object to execute a procedure once for each element of an array.
+Arrays can also be used to manage control flow by forcing an object to execute a procedure once for each element of an array.
 This process is called **iterating** over an array.

 There are a few ways to do this.
-We can use a `while` loop with an accumulator to run a procedure once for each item of an array:
+We can use a `while` loop with an accumulator to run a procedure once for each item of an array.
+Create a file called `arrays.rb` and individually run each of the below code examples with `ruby arrays.rb` in Terminal to help you understand iteration.

 ```ruby
 my_array = ["Hello", "there", "friend!"]